Volleyball

 TAIAO Volleyball will have a north and south regional tournament with the top varsity teams playing in the state tournament.
 Junior High teams will end play at the regional level.

-If you intend to participate in TAIAO postseason play, you will need to register here before July 31st.
-After registering, your organization will need to pay the invoice sent to the billing contact on the registration form by Sept 1st.
-Membership dues are $350 if paid by July 31st and $450 if paid late.
+If you intend to participate in TAIAO postseason play, you will need to register by July 31st.
+After registering, you will be sent a roster sheet (via google) which you must fill out before the roster deadline of Sep 1st.
+Also, your organization will need to pay the invoice sent to the billing contact on the registration form before Sept 15th.
+Furthermore, all teams must have at least 5 games scheduled in MaxPreps before July 31st.

-Volleyball fees can be referenced by visiting our fee schedule page.
-All fees are due four weeks prior to the tournament.
+Fees can be referenced by visiting our fee schedule page.

-Please read the information below regarding varsity roster submission, transfer athletes and player eligibility.
+Please read the information in the below sections regarding varsity roster submission, transfer athletes and player eligibility.

 Finally, each organization is responsible for reading and abiding by the General Rules as well as the volleyball sports plan.